CHAPTERS

 “Stable.
 Lucky someone called 911.”

 Stable.
 Not okay.
-Not recovering.
-Just not dead.
-Yet.
+Not safe.
+Just… alive.

 Her fury stuttered.
-Just a breath.
+A breath.
+No more.

 “Where is he?”